About Cascadia Iris Gardens

-We are also working diligently to provide an environment that attracts and protects the resident and migratory bird life in our area.
+We are also working diligently to provide an environment that attracts and supports the resident and migratory bird life in our area.
 See our Birds & Bees page to see Margaret’s photos and read a few stories.

-Please plan to come for a visit.
+Please come for a visit.
 Whether you live locally or plan to visit Seattle for a few days, Margaret and I would love to meet you.
 Come alone or bring your entire Garden Club; we can tailor a visit to meet your needs.
 Check our Open Garden Days on our Iris 101 page or contact us to make an appointment.

 Patrick & Margaret